ktchernov/twitter-list-to-slack/README.md

 ## 5. Timed job

+Many ways to do this.
+I've used these two:

+### 5a Cron job

 You can setup the script to be run periodically - such as every hour Monday-Friday 9-5pm.
 This is to be done outside of the script using a different script or your OS settings.

 For example on Mac OS X, you can set a cron job using `crontab -e`: